-As part of the PDXNext program, the Port identified a need to re-balance the number of passengers using the north and south sides of PDX.
-The result was the terminal rebalancing and extension of Concourse E, which included the addition of over 800 feet, seven gates, two ground-load gates, concessions, and other amenities as well as the creation of improved airline operational spaces.
+The Port identified a need to rebalance the number of passengers using the north and south sides of PDX.
+This resulted in a terminal rebalancing and concourse extension program.
+Concourse E extension includes the addition of seven gates, two ground-load gates, concessions, and other amenities.
+It also improves airline operational spaces.

-Inside, the roof form is broken by clerestory windows that wash the space with northern light and frame preflight views to the sky.
+Inside, the roof form is broken by clerestory windows that wash the space with northern light.
+They also frame preflight views to the sky.
 The sweeping sloped south curtainwall floods the interior with natural light tempered by a pattern of varying intensities of frit and tinted glazing that reflects the rhythm of light captured through the tree-lined screen of Portland’s forest edge.
 Extensive window walls provide views north to the airfield and landscape beyond, giving a sense of place and connection.